the-qa-company/WikibaseSync/README.md

 This tool is actively used at [https://linkedopendata.eu](https://linkedopendata.eu).

 ## Features
-* Import Wikidata items and Properties
+* Import Wikidata Items and Properties
 * Track the changes on Wikidata and Keep synchronized
 * Monitor the changes in Wikibase and import corresponding Wikidata properties and statements. etc